bewards/11ty-TheMiddleGroundSandbarOpen/src/pages/about.md

 Adjust the collections loop in `_generate/pagesjson.njk`, but keep the defined keys of `title` and `imgName`.

-## Prism Syntax Highlighting

-Syntax highlighting of inline or code blocks found within Markdown content is provided by Prism via `@11ty/eleventy-plugin-syntaxhighlight`.

-You can change the theme used in `sass/_prism.scss`.

-Or, remove the plugin if you are not in need of code highlighting.

 ## .eleventy.js Config Features

 ### Overrides